igupta072/smart_orders_unreleased_hackathon/README.md

+# Coindcx Smart Orders
-# Strategy Automation System — Full-Stack Technical Documentation
+## Strategy Automation System — Full-Stack Technical Documentation

 A production-grade, full-stack **Strategy Automation System** for US Perpetual Futures on Hyperliquid.
 Users define reusable trading strategies with configurable indicators, apply them to specific tokens, and have orders automatically executed when live market conditions are met.